h13i32maru/nclass/README.md

 nClass is javascript class system.

 - MIT license
-- create class (functions that are used in conjunction with `new` operator)
+- create class. (functions that are used in conjunction with `new` operator.)
-- constructor function (run automatically when creating object)
+- constructor function. (run automatically when creating instance.)
-- extend class (extend super class function and property)
+- extend class. (extend function and property of super class.)
-- override function (can call super class function in child class function)
+- override function. (can call super class function in child class function)
-- direct instance from anonymous class (like singleton)
+- direct instance from anonymous class. (like singleton.)
-- class property (common property in objects which creating same class.)
+- class property. (common property in instances which creating same class.)

 ## loading script
 ```html